Avon Guide Sections:

 The Beach - The oceanside, however, is a clear attraction to visitors, and Avon's beaches are famous for being quiet, clean, and an absolute delight for vacationing families.
 As part of the Cape Hatteras National Seashore, Avon is governed by the National Park Service (NPS), and as a result, local NPS rules are always in place on the oceanside.
 Visitors can visit the NPS website for more information, however, as long as the basics are followed, such as having a pet on a leash or having a beach bonfire close to the water's edge, vacationers shouldn't expect any trouble staying in compliance with the local rules.

 The beaches are renowned, in fact, for exceptional shelling and fishing, particularly just a mile or two outside the town's limits, which are accessible by a 4-Wheel-Drive vehicle.
 (Beach driving permits can be purchased while on the island at the Cape Hatteras Lighthouse Park Service Station.)
 Because of the seclusion, shell hunters will find undisturbed piles of shells to root through, freshly washed up with the high or low tides.
 Here are some other things to know about Rodanthe beach policies:

 - Pets are allowed on a leash no longer than 6ft, year-round.
 Pets are prohibited on designated swimming beaches.
 Service animals are allowed at all times.

-- Fireworks and beach bonfires are not permitted in Avon.
+- Fireworks are not permitted in Avon.